trucanhng/git-cheat-sheet/README.md

 $ git status
 ```

 Take a snapshot of the content of your working directory to prepare for the next commit.
-In other words, add the changes that have been made since your last commit to the index or staging area
+In other words, add the changes that have made since your last commit to the index or staging area
 + Stage one or multiple new or modified files
   ```
    $ git add <file1_name> <file2_name> ...